ephemerant/whitakers-words/README.md

 # Whitakers Words (Latin Desktop Translation App)
 I made this for my girlfriend who has to do a lot of Latin translating.
+It can be compile for Windows, Mac, or Linux.

 ## Splash Screen
 ![Splash screen](screenshots/splash.png)